MIchaelLynnCSULaptop/JavaRestSP1/README.md

-To use this project first make sure you have npm or yarn installed.
-These are dependency managers that will download everything you need for the project.

-Running the frontend (web)

-This should look familiar.
-First, navigate into the web directory and install all dependencies:

-$ cd web

-$ npm install //Install all dependencies

-npm should start downloading everything it needs to build the app.

-To launch the app:

-$ npm run dev

 #Running the backend (server)

 You have the option of opening this in an IDE like IntelliJ or from the command line.